kui-jia/svb/README.md

 #### Support of datasets

 CIFAR10

 CIFAR100 *coming soon*

 ImageNet *coming soon*

-One can specify which dataset to use in the file `optsArgParse.lua`.
+One may refer to [fb.resnet.torch package](https://github.com/facebook/fb.resnet.torch) for how to obtain/pre-process these datasets.
+Which datasets to use is specified in the file `optsArgParse.lua`.

 #### Support of network architectures

 ResNet (pre-activation)

 Wide ResNets

 Inception-ResNet *coming soon*

 DenseNet *coming soon*

 ResNeXt *coming soon*

 #### Training